-In 2014, the university (under its former name, BAU International Berlin) established a University Advisory Board (Hochschulrat).
-The Advisory Board consists of at least 4 and up to 11 members and meets twice annually.
-The term of Office is 4 years, members can be re-appointed once.
+In 2014, the university established its a University Advisory Board .
+The Advisory Board consists of at least 4 and up to 11 members and meets twice a year.
+The term of office is 4 years, members can be re-appointed once.

-The main objective of the Advisory Board is to advise the presidency in strategy formation and in matters of establishing new study programs, research, as well as the recruitment of professors and students.
-The Advisory Board discusses new fields of activities in teaching, research as well as the expansion of regional and international networking concerning contacts to business and culture.
-Further details can be found in the “Geschäftsordnung”.
+New study programs, research, as well as the recruitment of professors and students.
+The Advisory Board discusses new fields of activities in teaching and research as well as the expansion of regional and international networking contacts.
+Further details can be found in the "Rules of Procedure".

 The following 8 people form the University Advisory Board in its second term (2018-2022):